medcomdk/dk-medcom-carecommunication/docs/index.md

 [Find a general description of MedCom test and certification here](https://tmsmedcom.github.io/GitHubPagesTest/#test-and-certification).

-The testprotocols and testscripts are currently in preparation.
-As soon as the tesprotocols and testscripts are ready, they will be presented below.
+<b>The testprotocols and testscripts are currently in preparation.
+As soon as the tesprotocols and testscripts are ready, they will be presented below.</b>

 **Sending a HospitalNotification message**
   * Testprotocol